 Room Temperature Storage: Store this cornbread in an airtight container at room temperature for up to 3 days.
 You can reheat it in the microwave for about 30 seconds to make it warm and soft again.

-Freezer Storage: Cornbread freezes very well.
+Freezer Storage: Cornbread freezes well.
 Let the cornbread cool fully, then add to an airtight container or bag (individual servings work well here!).
 Freeze for up 3 months.
 Reheat in the microwave for 30-60 seconds to make it warm and soft again.

-Recipe FAQ
+Recipe FAQs

 Yes.
 If you're not using eggs, replace the egg with ¼ cup of plain yogurt (dairy or non-dairy).